Read more about our Tezos baking service.

 Q: Why not run the entire baking operation from the remote signer ?
 Why use cloud instances ?

 A: As Tezos evolves continuously, the requirements of running a full node tend to grow.
-For example, the introduction of Sapling zero-knowledge smart contracts in protocol 007 is likely to hike the CPU and/or RAM required.
 Also, the size of the blockchain may outgrow storage capabilities of the node.

 On the other hand, the remote signer’s requirements are tiny, so rolling out new hardware will be rare.
 The cloud is able to autoscale so that the baking operations will never be impacted by an increase in computing requirements.